kingsleyzissou/resplash/README.md

 - /(public)- Displayes the home page.
 - /dashboard (protected) - Overview of all user's collections.
+- /collections (protected) - Overview of all collections.
 - /collection/:id (private) - detail view of all the images in a collection
 - /profile (private) - user profile
 - /login (public) - login page